Frequently Asked Questions

 1. What’s the difference between the Associate and Member levels?

 In 2010, the Guild’s Council voted to revise the categories of membership to more accurately reflect the landscape of American theatre today.
-There are now two levels of membership, Member and Associate.
+There are now two levels of membership, Member, and Associate.

-To qualify for the new Member level, a writer must have either had work professionally produced or published by an established publisher.
+To qualify for the new Member level, a writer must have either have work professionally produced or published by an established publisher.
 Professional production is no longer defined by the size of the theatre but simply by whether tickets were sold to the public.

-All playwrights, composers, lyricists and librettists interested in Guild membership, but who do not meet one of the above criteria, may join at the Associate level.
+All playwrights, composers, lyricists, and librettists interested in Guild membership, but who do not meet one of the above criteria, may join at the Associate level.

 There is no longer a Student level of membership, however, those students enrolled in a full-time degree program in theatre are eligible for a 50% discount on either the Associate or the Member level memberships, depending on their experience.

 All the benefits of Guild membership are enjoyed by all members regardless of membership level, save two which are reserved exclusively for those at the Member level.
 They are:

 1. The right to vote for and run to serve on the Guild’s governing Council.
 Elections are held each January.
 For more information on Council elections, please contact Amy VonVett, Executive Assistant to Business Affairs.

 2. A fully-editable online DG Profile on the Guild’s website where one can post a bio, picture, and a list of works including synopses.

 3. I paid my dues, why haven't I received my membership card?